Such Pretty Forks in the Road: Such Pretty Forks in the Mix

-Such Pretty Forks in the Mix is a remix extended play released on December 11, 2020, by Epiphany, Thirty Tigers, and He.She.They.
-Records.
+Such Pretty Forks in the Mix is a remix extended play released on December 11, 2020, by Epiphany Music and He.She.They.
+Records with distribution from Thirty Tigers.
 The EP features remixes from songs from Morissette's ninth studio album, Such Pretty Forks in the Road, by trans-inclusive female artists, as well as two performances recorded in March 2020 and taken from her live album Live at London's O2 Shepherd's Bush Empire, 2020.
 A portion of the proceeds went to Safe Place International, an organization helping LGBT refugees in Turkey and Greece.